SharksZhang/ReadNotes/refactor/Refactoring_2nd_Edition .md

 - You can use **Encapsulate Variable (132)** to ensure that all updates occur through narrow functions that can be easier to monitor and evolve

-- If a variable is being updated to store different things, use **Split Variable (240)** both to keep them sepa- rate  and  avoid  the  risky  update
+- If a variable is being updated to store different things, use **Split Variable (240)** both to keep them separate  and  avoid  the  risky  update

 -  Try  as  much  as  possible  to  move  logic  out  of code that processes the update by using **Slide Statements (223)** and **Extract Function (106)** to separate the side-effect-free code from anything that performs the update.

 - In APIs, use **Separate Query from Modifier (306)** to ensure callers don’t need to call code that has side effects unless they really need to.